sap-tutorials/Tutorials/tutorials/cp-aibus-dox-ui/cp-aibus-dox-ui.md

     <!-- border -->![DOX-UI-App](ready.png)

 >**CAUTION:**

 >Be aware of the following Document Information Extraction Trial UI trial account limitation:​

->- >- Maximum 40 uploaded document pages per tenant in a rolling period of seven days (each document can have more than one page).
+>- Maximum 40 uploaded document pages per tenant in a rolling period of 7 days (each document can have more than 1 page, for example, if your documents have 20 pages each, you're only able to upload 2 documents until the next rolling period of 7 days starts, and if your documents have 2 pages each, you're only able to upload 20 documents until the next rolling period of 7 days starts).
 The rolling period starts when you upload the first document.
-After seven days, you can once again upload to the service up to 40 document pages.
+After 7 days (at the same time you uploaded the first document), you can once again upload to the service up to 40 document pages.